laravel/cashier-stripe/UPGRADE.md

 });
 ```

-Additionally, if you're overwriting the `newSubscriptionName` method on the webhook controller, you'll need to rename this method to `newSubscriptionType`.
+Additionally, if you're overwriting the `newSubscriptionName` method on the webhook controller, you should rename this method to `newSubscriptionType`.

 ### Rename Receipt To Invoice